vgno/knife-psearch/README.md

 #knife-psearch
-*Partitial search plugin for knife with support for grouping matches based on attributes.*
+*Partial search plugin for knife with support for grouping matches based on attributes.*

 ##Example searches